 6. "The Race is On"

 Recorded in 1965, "The Race is On" is rooted in the country tradition of mixing humor and heartbreak.
 The narrator relates his relationship strife to a horse race.
 Pride, heartaches, and tears are in a race to the finish line, but in the end, "the winner loses all."

 5. "If Drinkin' Don't Kill Me (Her Memory Will)"

 "If Drinkin' Don't Kill Me (Her Memory Will)" was recorded at the height of Jones' personal struggles.
-The singer references his demons--heartbreak and excessive drinking--in the 1981 single.
+The singer references his demons--heartbreak and excessive drinking--in this 1981 single.
 Similar to the song's narrator, Jones was falling apart in the public eye.
 Many believed the song was about his divorce from Tammy Wynette years earlier.
 And the Possum made no effort to dissuade the rumors.
 He often changed the lyrics to "If drinkin' don't kill me, Tammy's memory will" when he performed the song in public.